Volunteer planting a tree in the sun

 The woodland Skills training programme is designed to help adults who want to work with trees and woodlands to gain skills and experience that might lead to employment, training or volunteering.

 Workshops will include information about career pathways and practical skills to help increase your employability in the field.
-During the course you will learn from experts from Avon Needs Trees, Avellana Ecology, B&NES Council, Ernest Cook Trust, Forest of Avon Trust, Forestry Commission, Royal Forestry Society, with more to be confirmed.
+During the course you will learn from experts from Avon Needs Trees, Bristol Avon Rivers Trust (BART), Birch Collective, Ernest Cook Trust, Forest of Avon, More Trees, National Trust, Royal Forestry Society, Skills Connect and more!

 Participants will be encouraged to create their own self-directed career plan.
-They will receive help with CV writing, interview skills and resources to support next steps into employment, volunteering or further training.
+They will receive help with CV and application writing, interview skills and resources to support next steps into employment, volunteering or further training.

 Image - Rob Carmier